 Irritability is a common complaint of both perimenopause and postmenopausal women due to the emotional and physical effects of the transition towards menopause and the years following.
-Other symptoms such as insomnia, loss of libido, lack of concentration can attribute to irritability.
+Other symptoms such as insomnia, loss of libido and lack of concentration can attribute to irritability.

 Memory loss, “brain fog” is a common complaint of women in perimenopause.
 It is reported that this symptom is most acute during the early period of post menopause.

 Panic attacks – women are twice as likely to experience panic disorder than men and most frequently during PMS, pregnancy and menopause.
 Medical experts have concluded that hormone imbalance is most typically the underlying cause.

 Fibrocystic Breast Disease/Condition is the result of hormonal changes.
 It can occur at any age with a peak incidence between 30-50 years, covering both childbearing and perimenopause.

 Hormonal headaches in the perimenopausal stage can trigger an increase in migraine attacks due to fluctuating hormone levels.